Gilgamech/website/www/Gillogisms.md

 1. Different historical figures are supported and repressed at different times, making history itself appear to vary with the theme of the current age. - 2020
 1. Digression is rambling, and saying 'but I digress' is merely acknowledgment. - 2019
 1. Dirt is a mixture of oxides and detritus. - 2022
-1. Disconfabulate the constabulate.
-(Don't talk to cops, whose job it is to arrest people and beyond.)
+1. Disconfabulate the constabulate. - 2020 (Don't talk to cops, whose job it is to arrest people and beyond.
+The most important reason for encrypting your devices - is not to prevent spying - but to prevent planting of evidence. - From N-Gate in 2021.
+What color is a penny?
+Ooh, dirty copper.
+One of the problems hiring for a police force is separating the helpers from the murderers (cidephilacs).
+The latter group are drawn to the job because of the license to kill, but these brutal folk need to make a minority of the force, or none.
+How to filter them out?
+How to find the Goldilocks-like people, who don't police too little (liberal city cops ignoring crimes happening in front of them, or getting ducklings out of a drainage reservoir instead of patrolling their jurisdiction) and don't police too much (rural sherriffs illegally stalking paper carriers in their off hours, or conservative city officers shooting a fellow officers in their zeal to stop suspects in the act), but the Andy Griffith to Alex Murphy style officer who works to protect and serve his community?)
 1. Discovery, as a legal process, seems to take forever because it's both recursive and iterative, foreaching through every item and expanding every subproperty.
 It's a branching search method to find items secured in obscurity.
 This is due to the adversarial nature of auditing, where the business's success is based on limiting external information, and the auditor's success is based on clawing back these limits to expose as much as possible. - 2020
 1. Distance from Earth's center to the crust is a little longer than NY-Hamburg.
 Then from crust to space is from Hamburg to Warsawa. - 2020
 1. Diversity isn't about getting 2 of every Pokemon on your creative Ark - but instead about not limiting yourself from hiring the best because of their arbitrary attributes.
 Somehow anti-racism turned out to be racism all along, and likewise anti-sexism turned out to be sexism wearing a dress instead of a suit. - 2023
-1. Draft, as the full draft in an extreme sense - show up where you're assigned: military, industrial, commercial, educational.
-Is just another form of Communism (or maybe Facism) in Capitalist clothing.
+1. Draft, as the full draft in an extreme sense - show up where you're assigned: military, industrial, commercial, educational - is just another form of Communism (or maybe Facism) in Capitalist clothing. (from Invasion USA)
 1. Do things that don't scale, like moving fast and breaking things. - 2017
 1. Do you rhyme at least some of the time?
 You might be a poet and not even know it.
 Click here to take our free test. - 2020
 1. Doctor is a meaningless title, as it's shared by surgeons and charlatans alike.
 For many, it's a title earned decades ago and not maintained. - 2023
 1. Dodge's existential issue is they only want to make muscle cars.
 Dodge Ram is a muscle car with an open-air trunk. - 2021
 1. Dodos aren't a running joke; they're a flightless joke. - 2020
 1. Dog going inside-outside-inside-outside is taking a binary random walk between a pair of equally-optimal states.
 Inside is too warm and boring.
 Outside is too cold and boring. - 2020
 1. Doing a task more often allows you to do less of the task.
 Automate away a step each time and it will take less time, allowing you to do the quicker task more often.
-This moves from multiplier to dynamo, so the more you do, the less you do.
+This moves from multiplier to dynamo, so the more you do, the less you do. - 2022
 1. Doing anything is merely a matter of having the correct verbal, material, and somatic components at the correct location and time.
-(The somatic components may take extensive training to master, and this should always be taken into consideration - take care when identifying something as trivial.)
+(The somatic components may take extensive training to master, and this should always be taken into consideration - take care when identifying something as trivial.) - 2016
+1. Doing something over and over again isn't the definition of insanity (Einstein quote) - but a projection of understanding of hidden variables.
+Such as the videogame boss where one strike - or even 10 or 100 isn't enough to slay the beast, but 1,000 might be.
+One person's practicing the same kick 10,000 times is another person's practicing 10,000 kicks.
+Smashing together 10,000 particles accelerated to 99.999% the speed of light.
+In this way, different perceptions shift goalposts. - 2024
 1. Don't be afraid to upgrade past a person - before, knowing them made you a better person - but you've grown, and knowing them is holding you back.
-If we're the average of the 5 people we spend the most time with, and we're always improving.
+If we're the average of the 5 people we spend the most time with, and we're always improving. - 2016
 1. Don't commit crimes, and also, don't film yourself committing crimes. - 2010
 1. Don't have the whole story be character or plot driven - have individual threads be this way.
 1. 'Don't hit women' is sexist.
 Don't hit people - unless in self defense or emergency defense of another, and with just enough overwhelming force that the other person does not want to return a hit and the fight is over.
 (One Punch Sedai)
-1. Don't make a stand but make like the wind. ('Run, run away, to run away another day.')
+1. Don't make a stand but make like the wind. ('Run, run away, to run away another day.') - 2023 (The author doesn't have conviction so much as disapparation.)
-1. Don't project onto others, but receive from them and reflect their projection back to them.
+1. Don't project onto others, but receive from them and reflect their projection back to them. - 2021
 1. Don't ruin perfection - let other people do that. - 2023
 1. Don't talk **about** people, talk **TO** people. - 2015.
 Don't talk to people - talk to what people have done. - 2020
 1. Don't write and publish in the same step.
 Write freely in one step, edit well in another, and publish with a mind for posterity in a third.
 This allows you to vent and express clearly the thoughts that you don't want to air publicly.
 Likewise, don't architect, develop, and administer in the same step.
 Architect simply, develop robustly, admin decisively, and let your natural reactions in the other 2 make you better at each.
 1. Dot Product and Cross Product are two ways of combining vectors.
 Multiplication is a generalization of both of them, thus both the Dot ( * ) and Cross ( x ) can be used to multiply.
 And this becomes the 'who(m)' of basic math, a place for intellectual authoritarians to belittle the average person.
 1. [Dopamine activates neurons](https://www.youtube.com/watch?v=EKkUtrL6B18), while serotonin deactivates neurons.
 Hence anxiety is too much dopamine or too little serotonin.
 Dopamine down-regulates serotonin, so the more pleasure you seek, the less happy you become.
 This chemical-backed intention becomes the delta between our happiness and our pleasure.
 The Kierkegaardian Finite would be serotonin, and dopamine would compliment this as the Kierkegaardian Infinite - don't get stuck chasing either pleasure or happiness, but seek to go back and forth between them.
 (Take weekends and vacations off.
-What lay in the middle of the spectrum between pleasure and happiness?)
+What lay in the middle of the spectrum between pleasure and happiness?) - 2020
 1. Double Chiller - like a Double Boiler (use a hot water bath to heat a pot of food) - but using a cold tap water bath instead, to cool instead of heat.
 Ice baths can be used but are usually more work than just dumping off the now-hot water and refilling the bath with cold tap water.
-If ice is required, you might be overextending this technique beyond what the food can handle.
+If ice is required, you might be overextending this technique beyond what the food can handle. - 2021
-1. Dr Who got back to the future the old fashioned way - [the long way around](/images/longwayround.png).
+1. Dr Who got back to the future the old fashioned way - [the long way around](/images/longwayround.png). - 2020
-1. Dramatic Composition
+1. Dramatic Composition - 2020
 1. Dunbar's Number cognitively drives us to 'uncare' about most people we see in life, because there are so many of us, and we can travel so far so fast.
 Racism is a 'lazy algorithm' for doing this, based solely on surface features.
 Greater emotional intelligence tells us that we ourselves aren't that way - and greater mechanical intelligence informs that this 'lazy algorithm' doesn't provide very repeatable results.
 Both drive a more complex algorithm based more on responses than appearances.
 Since this algorithm is therefore a function of either intelligence, racism becomes a lack of several types of intelligence, which explains why there are racists of every color, gender, nation, and creed, just as there are geniuses of every color, gender, nation, and creed in every scientific field.
-Both are intelligence-based phenomena, and the same bell-curve of intelligence occurs in all human societies at the same rate, regardless of demographic factors.
+Both are intelligence-based phenomena, and the same bell-curve of intelligence occurs in all human societies at the same rate, regardless of demographic factors. - 2019

 ### E

 1. Each Button Only Works Once. - 2019
 1. Each day making different mistakes, with the goal that all of the mistakes will average out into a normal life. - 2023
 1. Eagles (band) are maligned because 1. they're croners and 2. they're almost impossible to license, because each artist in the band was his own company, so each song is copywritten 3-4 times, and requires 3-4 times as much paperwork to license.
 (Compared to KISS, which is like 1 license owner and 3 employees.
 Maybe they recently streamlined this?
 Please let the site owner know.)
 This keeps their music out of, like, bar scenes in movies.
 So their haters still hate them, but they don't really pick up new fans, and their old fans move on.
-Overlicensing sorta killed their brand.
+Overlicensing sorta killed their brand. - 2020
 1. Earthbound: A cosmic force (gravity) binds us to Earth, and we must pay an enormous (energy) debt to this cosmic force to buy our liberation.
 'We are altering your Earthbound property.
-You are no longer Earthbound.'
+You are no longer Earthbound.' - 2020
 1. Easier = faster and less complex - 2023
 1. Edges and corners are disproportionately impacted by probability.
 This is why river rocks are rounded.
 (Is this also true of graphs?)
 1. Efficiency and laziness are two sides of the same coin.
 Great efficiency enables great laziness - if you get all your work done early then you can take a break until everyone else catches up.
 Or be Napoleon/Caesar and do the extra credit too, getting that A++. - 2023